OfficeDev/msteams-docs.pt-BR/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 # <a name="json"></a>[JSON](#tab/json)

-Esta é a mensagem que seu bot receberá quando o bot for adicionado **a uma equipe.**
+Esta é a mensagem que seu bot receberá quando o bot for adicionado **a uma equipe**.

 ```json
 {